Sarah Dillingham Caldwell

 Cotton Lace reported to have been made by “Goody Caldwell” at the Ipswich Museum.
 Tradition informs us that Sarah Dillingham Caldwell and her descendants were among the early lace-makers of Ipswich.

 Over a hundred descendants of John and Sarah Dillingham Caldwell are buried at the Old North Burying Ground and the Old South Cemetery in Ipswich.
 Several of their homes still stand as well.

 Eunice Stanwood Caldwell Cowles - Eunice Caldwell attended Ipswich Female Seminary from 1828 to 1829, where she began a lasting friendship with Mary Lyon.
 She married the Reverend John Phelps Cowles in 1838, and returned to Ipswich in 1844 to reopen the Seminary, which they ran until it closed in 1876.
 Sarah Dillingham Caldwell - The story of Sarah Dillingham, wife of John Caldwell is of a loving and most thoughtful life.One of the first children born in Ipswich, and then orphaned, she became a "woman of qualities" that caused her name to never be forgotten.
-The years entrusted them with eight children, countless descendants, and their home on High Street still stands.
+The years entrusted them with eight children and countless Ipswich descendants.
+Their home on High Street still stands.
 Ipswich, Slavery and the Civil War - In 1765, Jenny Slew, a slave in Ipswich, successfully sued John Whipple Jr. for her freedom.
 In the mid-19th Century, the lines between ardent abolitionists, moderate anti-slavery people and those who avoided the discussion divided families, churches and the town of Ipswich.